 - Health insurance (basic coverage)

-All completed applications must be electronically submitted.
-You must also submit three letters of recommendation, electronically or hardcopy.
+Three (3) letters of recommendation are also required (electronically or hardcopy).
+At least two (2) of the letters should be from academics who can attest to the quality of the candidate’s university study and academic potential.
 Please note that electronic letter submission is convenient, and this process allows only program administrators to view such letters.
 The recommendation letter should be confidential and if submitted as a hardcopy, contact the Public Affairs Section of the U.S. Embassy, Kingston for instructions, questions or concerns.
-Transcripts must also be officially requested from your previous university and addressed to:

 Public Affairs Section